linhang-h/linhang-h.github.io/miscellaneous.md

 +++

 ## Teaching
-I am currently the teaching assistant for [MATH 336A](https://math.washington.edu/courses/2025/spring/math/336/a).
+I am currently the teaching assistant for MATH 334A.

-My office hour is at 4:00 PM every Tuesday at the Math Study Center.
+My office hour is at 11:30 PM every Thursday at the Math Study Center.

 ## Blogging